joe-at-cp/pingstuff/README.md

 # pingstuff.sh

-It's just that simple, continuously ping as many ip addresses as you want.
+It's just that simple, continuously ping as many ip addresses as you want...
+What a world

 ```